The Berenice and Arthur Page Medal

 The award is specifically for scientific contributions that have served to advance astronomy.
 While the amateur astronomical community benefits greatly from members' organisational services, their popularisation of astronomy and their proficiency in established astronomical techniques, these qualities are not relevant to the award's criteria.
 Self nominations are permitted.

-A request for nominations is usually emailed out to Amateur Astronomical Societies in the October of an odd-numbered year, with a closing date of 30 November.
+A request for nominations is usually emailed out to Amateur Astronomical Societies in the October of an odd-numbered year.

 Nominations must include: